ariG23498/keras-nlp-hugging-face-integration/README.md

 times my answer to them were "hand wavy", today I would like to guide them with something more tangible.

 Keras NLP now has an integration with Hugging Face.
 This means, you can load a model from Hugging Face Hub in your Keras NLP pipeline.
-The problem with the integration is that, you there needs to be a conversion script exclusive to all the models in KerasNLP.
+The problem with the integration is that, there needs to be a conversion script **exclusive** to all the models in KerasNLP.

 From the official [announcement](https://huggingface.co/blog/keras-nlp-integration):